ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  b.
 In the Tool Integrations section, click **Cloud Event Management**.

 1. Click **Create Integration**.
-1. From your toolchain, click any of the following tool cards:

- * **Cloud Event Management** to get started with Cloud Event Management.

- * **{{site.data.keyword.alertnotificationshort}}** to create policies that determine when users receive incident notifications.
+1. From your toolchain, click the **Event Management** tool card to create policies that determine when users receive incident notifications.

- * **Runbook Automation** to manage your catalog of runbooks in Cloud Event Management.

 ### Learn more about Cloud Event Management